DeveloperTruthStare/Scribe-Reader-Android-Client/README.md

 This takes heavy inspiration from Duolingo with it's gamified quizes throughout the reading.

 ### Core Features
-- [x] Loading .epub file in app
+- [x] In app parsing of .epub file removing unneccessary text
-- [x] In app parsing of .epub file removing unneccessary text, and splitting into chapters
+- [x] In app tokenization of Japanese text
-- [x] In app tokenization of Japanese text, getting part of speech and dictionary form
+- [x] On device dictionary using JMDict (custom dictionary support planned no eta)
 - [x] Searchable dictionary from anywhere in the app with sentence tokenization and custom input
 - [x] Basic TTS to read out the story
 - [ ] SRS/Flash card system